Within three months of dating, my husband and I would have talks about having kids.

 Being pregnant, I quickly had to put away those jeans and trade them for stretchy yoga pants as that bump was growing.
 And I was in my PJ’s- all day every day!
 My hair, was up in a pony/bun mix that was never all that appealing.

 When I would actually get to wash my hair, I didn’t give myself the proper time to dry or brush it so it would go right back up, wet and all.
 I was beautiful- ha!!

 Sometimes when my family would come to visit our baby they would hint at me “I can watch the baby, do you want to take a shower?”
 Or gift me perfume for my birthday (we’re a comical family).

 Maternity shopping baffled me.
-So I would just buy loose shirts one or two sizes bigger to allow for that bump and where did those boobs come from!? …3 years later: Can I get them back now please!?
+So I would just buy loose shirts one or two sizes bigger to allow for that bump.
+Nowadays I see so many better options for maternity wear online!